 Good running shoes will help keep your feet from rubbing or getting blisters.
 They will also help support your foot properly to avoid strain or injury.

-A good pair of running shoes are going to help keep you running for a lot longer.
-Here are a few pairs of shoes that I recommend:
+A good pair of running shoes will keep you running for a lot longer.

 5. Keep things interesting